c3333/cpp-docs.de-de/docs/build-insights/reference/sdk/cpp-event-data-types/invocation.md

 ### <a name="return-value"></a>Rückgabewert

-Die Version des Tools, das als ANSI-Zeichenfolge aufgerufen wurde.
+Die Version des aufgerufenen Tools als ANSI-Zeichenfolge.

 ## <a name="type"></a><a name="type"></a>-Typ